-Uttar Pradesh is the most populous state in India where all forms of gambling are not legal.
-However, illegal betting rings continue to operate in the state while cricket betting, which is also illegal, is also popular with punters.
-Frequently changing state governments have not allowed any sort of legislation to decriminalize some forms of gambling.
+Uttar Pradesh is the most populous state in India.
+It is also a state where all forms of gambling are illegal, yet freely available.
+Illegal betting rings continue to operate in the state, with cricket betting being especially popular with punters.
+Yet the frequently changing state governments have not allowed any sort of legislation to decriminalize any form of gambling.

-Unlike Goa and Sikkim, the state of Uttar Pradesh has not been as proactive when it comes to passing some form of legislation for different types of betting such as cricket betting, rummy, poker, horse racing, and lotteries, to name a few.
+Unlike Goa and Sikkim, the state of Uttar Pradesh has not been as proactive when it comes to passing new legislation for different types of betting.
 In fact, it is one of the states to ban lotteries, which is otherwise a popular form of gambling in the country.
-Efforts were made back in 2005 to open a land based casino close to the monumental Taj Mahal.
+Efforts were made back in 2005 to open a land-based casino close to the monumental Taj Mahal.
 However, no progress has been made so far.

 Horse racing enthusiasts and their respective clubs in many parts of the country received an impetus after the Honorable Supreme Court of India ruled that horse racing was a game of skill.
 The country’s highest court ruled that the game involved studying and judging the breed and form of the horse as a well as the jockey’s form and ability and other factors, and therefore is can be deemed a game of skill.

-Thanks to the ruling, race courses in Mumbai and Pune in Maharashtra, Bangalore and Mysore in Karnataka, Delhi, Hyderabad in Andhra Pradesh, Chennai in Tamil Nadu, and Kolkatta in West Bengal continue to operate successfully, adding plenty of funds to their respective state exchequers as well.
+Thanks to the ruling, racecourses in Mumbai and Pune in Maharashtra, Bangalore and Mysore in Karnataka, Delhi, Hyderabad in Andhra Pradesh, Chennai in Tamil Nadu, and Kolkata in West Bengal continue to operate successfully, adding plenty of funds to their respective state exchequers as well.

 The horse racing industry is huge with thousands of horses in training, mares in breeding, and as many as 85 breeding establishments functioning.
-Unfortunately, Uttar Pradesh is left out of the race although off course betting is permitted at the Lucknow Racecourse .
+Unfortunately, as it does not have a historically significant racing body, Uttar Pradesh is not the biggest market for horse betting.

-Any type of sports betting is shrouded in grey areas in India and the same holds good for the state of Uttar Pradesh.
-Currently, international cricket matches in the state are held at Green Park Stadium in Kanpur while an international cricket stadium is scheduled to be inaugurated some time in 2017.
+Any type of sports betting in India is shrouded in a legal grey area.
+The same holds good for the state of Uttar Pradesh as well.
+Currently, international cricket matches in the state are held at Green Park Stadium in Kanpur and the Bharat Ratna Shri Atal Bihari Vajpayee Ekana Cricket Stadium established in Lucknow in 2017.

-Being the most populous state makes it pretty obvious that it also has the largest number of cricket enthusiasts, out of which there are many who love placing a few wagers.
+Being the most populous state makes it pretty obvious that it also has the largest number of cricket enthusiasts It also stands to reason that there are many among those fans who love placing a few wagers.
 Betting on cricket is illegal and is punishable by law in the state in accordance with the Public Gambling Act, 1867.